Principals often have networks of appointed representatives (ARs). Find out how to control your networks to reduce risks to your business.

-- systems and controls in place that ensure close and continuous supervision of your appointed representatives?
+- systems and controls in place that ensure close and continuous supervision of your ARs?

 - the right people with the skills and competence to carry out those roles, especially governing and control functions?

-- enough evidence to satisfy yourself that your appointed representatives are offering sound advice and treating customers fairly?
+- enough evidence to satisfy yourself that your ARs are offering sound advice and treating customers fairly?

-- a regular review your management information to ensure that it remains relevant?
+- a regular review of your management information to ensure that it remains relevant?